Out and about

 Gross negligence means an especially severe error or breach of the elementary duty of care, which can lead to considerable damage or injury.
 In general, there is the assumption that situations in which someone is considered to have acted with gross negligence could have been prevented through increased attention.

-One example for gross negligence in road traffic is driving under the influence of alcohol or passing another vehicle in a bend with poor visibility.
+One example of gross negligence while driving is intentionally running a red light or passing another vehicle on a curve with poor visibility.
 At home, an example of gross negligence would be leaving candles lit unattended on a Christmas tree.
 Unfortunately, gross negligence happens time and again.
 That’s why it’s all the more important to deal with the associated insurance questions.

 • Teaser Image